 If used properly, this is a very efficient instrument.
 You only need to follow precautions to avoid breaking the glass.
 When measuring, ensure that you don’t press too hard on the glass and break it accidentally.

 Glass Thickness Measurements Apps

-There’s a ton of downloadable glass measurements apps that you can use.
+There are a ton of downloadable glass measurements apps that you can use.
 But you only need to choose one with good reviews and use it to estimate your aquarium glass thickness.
 To use these apps, you need to have the correct perimeter measurements of the tank.

 They might not be very accurate, but they are worth a try.
 Input the correct tank measurements together with the safety factor, and the app should be able to calculate the required thickness.

 It’s possible to get your calculator to calculate the thickness required manually.
-You just need to know the fish tank measurements and safety factor, and you can use the formula illustrated in the next section to come up with an estimated thickness.
+You just need to know the fish tank measurements and safety factors, and you can use the formula illustrated in the next section to come up with an estimated thickness.

 Unfortunately, this method is prone to errors.
 Even if you have the exact measurements, it’s not likely going to get the correct thickness.